• Skip to primary navigation

 It's produced from legumes known as guar beans.

-It's a versatile ingredient, and you can use it in many different dishes.
+It's a flexible ingredient, and you can use it in many different dishes.

 It's particularly useful in food manufacturing since it's dissolvable and water absorbable.